dima74/factorio-mods-localization/README.md

 * Every week our [FactorioBot](https://github.com/factorio-mods-helper) will fetch translations updates from Crowdin and commit them to your repository

 ## Motivation
 There are a lot of Factorio mods hosted on GitHub.
 Most of them are translated using pull requests.
-I think that it is not very convenient (because it is not clear which strings are untranslated yet and also translators have to know how to use git).
-So I decide to create helper tool for configuring translation process on Crowdin, powerful localization platform.
+I think that it is not very convenient (because it is not clear which strings are untranslated yet and translators have to know how to use git).
+So I decided to create helper tool for configuring translation process on Crowdin, powerful localization platform.

 ## Installation
 1. Go to our [GitHub app page][1]